comodopines/practice-git/Exercises.md

 </details>

-- How to check if file1.txt exists in staging area i.e. is tracked file?
+> Q. How to check if file1.txt exists in staging area i.e. is tracked file?
 <details><summary>Ans.</summary>
 <p>